AdobeDocs/campaign-web.pt-BR/help/v8/get-started/user-interface.md

 Como em qualquer tela de lista, você pode configurar as colunas para personalizar a exibição e mostrar todas as informações necessárias.
 Consulte esta [seção](#list-screens).

-Para obter mais informações sobre o explorador do Campaign, consulte [Documentação do console do Campaign v8](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html?lang=pt-BR#ac-explorer-ui){target="_blank"}.
+Para obter mais informações sobre o explorador do Campaign, consulte [Documentação do Campaign v8 (console)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html?lang=pt-BR#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.